rholdos/t9-predictive-text/readme.md

 Implement a number to word list converter as a Node backend and React fronted.

-The backend should provide a rest endpoint that converts a given numeric string into a list of corresponding words in the style of [T9](https://en.wikipedia.org/wiki/T9_(predictive_text)) or [Phonewords](https://en.wikipedia.org/wiki/Phoneword).
+The backend should provide a rest endpoint that converts a given numeric string into a list of corresponding words in the style of [T9](https://en.wikipedia.org/wiki/T9_(predictive_text)).

 For example, given the input 23 the output should be: ad, ae, af, bd, be, bf, cd, ce, cf The frontend should allow the user to enter a number, query the backend for the corresponding expansions, and display them.